 My Approach

 I practice an integrated approach to counselling.
-The foundation of my practice is feminist psychology and narrative therapy with an anti-oppressive framework.
+The foundation of my practice is queer theory, feminist psychology and somatic abolitionism.
 I also incorporate person-centered approaches and mindfulness based interventions to round out my practice.

 Here's a sample of areas I have experience and expertise in: